 Human-centred approaches include user experience, service design, design thinking, interaction design, lean thinking… Anything that puts humans at the centre of our decision-making.

 I am the user experience manager with the University of Edinburgh Website and Communications section.
 I lead a user experience team that provides consultancy in user research, content design and training, supporting the delivery of human-centred services.

 Most of my work history has involved enabling people to pursue more human-centred approaches in the higher education sector, on web projects and in service delivery.
 I have also worked on digital and research projects for small businesses, in the third sector, in public affairs and government.

 My work brings together my interest in web technologies with my background in social sciences.
 My degree is in economics and politics, and I have a particular interest in behavioural sciences.
 I enjoy incorporating this knowledge into my work to improve technology-focused services that need to be more human-centred.

 In my spare time I cycle, run and walk to explore new areas.
 I enjoy watching motorsport, and listening to experimental and electronic music.
 I am interested in modernist design and brutalist architecture.
-I am a liberal, and a member of the Liberal Democrats.
+I am a liberal.

 Designed by Duncan Stephen.